Chicong00/8-week-SQL-challenge/README.md

 # 🎯 8 week SQL challenge 🎯
 This repository contains the solution for the 8 case studies in **[#8WeekSQLChallenge](https://8weeksqlchallenge.com)**!

-Thanks @DataWithDanny for the interesting SQL case studies! 👋🏻
+Thanks @DataWithDanny for the interesting SQL case studies ! 🤝

 ## 📚 Table of Contents
 * [Case Study #1 - Danny's Diner](#-case-study-1---dannys-diner)